 What’s In A Name?

 Often times when bringing up sustainability, I find myself having to explain the term.
-It certainly gets tossed around more often in Canada and the US, but here in Japan for instance, its contemporary understanding is still taking shape.
+It certainly gets more mention in the Wester Hemisphere (US, Canada, & Europe), but here in Japan for instance, its contemporary understanding is still taking shape.

 That’s not to say Japan doesn’t “do” sustainability.
 Indeed, environmental protection and the application of good management principals (a Japanese forte), are long standing concepts in this country.
 In fact, there are plenty of great Japanese examples that the world at large can certainly benefit from (will be posting more about this in the future).